defaultsamson/solar-colony/README.md

 ```
 node Server.js
 ```
-For running with systemd check out the systemd section of [this](https://www.digitalocean.com/community/tutorials/how-to-deploy-node-js-applications-using-systemd-and-nginx).
+For running with systemd check out the systemd section of [this](https://www.digitalocean.com/community/tutorials/how-to-deploy-node-js-applications-using-systemd-and-nginx) for help.